 Welcome to basic weight training exercises.
 Often a popular asked question by folks starting out, or sometimes by others that are a little more seasoned but might be somewhat unsure of some good training direction that offers some solid weight training results is sometimes needed.

 Using and implementing the basic exercises in a structured routine should relate to what you want to see as a result from training efforts.
-Typically reducing resistance while increasing repetition and set range e.g. (10 - 12 or beyond), will increase endurance levels and muscle tone.
+Typically reducing resistance while increasing repetition and set range e.g. (12 reps and beyond), should increase endurance levels and muscle tone.

 To help bring some order to your training efforts think of the body in terms of upper and lower - dividing training exercises into two groups, for both upper and lower and separating the exercises to different days is a positive and simple way to help organize them in the beginning.